SymfonyCasts/api-platform/sfcasts/ep2-security/owner-cleanup.md

 That follows the pattern: "short name", colon, collection, colon, then the operation
 name: `post`.

-Congratulations, the `owner` an no longer be changed.
+Congratulations, the `owner` can no longer be changed.

 ## Should Owner Be Set Automatically?